akankshakusf/project-guardrails-banking-ai-assistant/README.md

 2. **Install requirements:**
     ```bash
-    pip install -r requirements.txt
+    uv pip install -e

 3. **Configure AWS credentials:**
     ```bash
-    Ensure you have AWS credentials for Bedrock and Notion API access.
+    Ensure you have AWS credentials for Bedrock and Notion API access added to .env

 4. **Launch the UI:**
     ```bash